LLNL/MUPPET/README.md

 The Optimizer and Tester modules, and the overarching framework managing the communication between modules, on the other hand, are implemented in Python 3.10.
-The required tools are all included in the docker container provided.
+The required tools are all included in the provided docker container.

 ## Installation, Setup, and Running Example Programs